 In this second blog post on the House Ways and Means Tax proposals, we address the proposed changes that will affect the taxation of trusts, estates, and retirement plans.
 As we discussed, on September 13, 2021, the Congressional House Ways and Means Committee introduced 880 plus pages of legislative tax proposals to help fund the House’s proposed $3.5 trillion stimulus package.
 Below is a summary of the trust and estate and retirement asset taxation proposals.

-- Trusts and estates with taxable income of over $12,500 (adjusted for inflation) would be taxed at a 26.5% rate rather than the current top 37% rate.
+- Trusts and estates with taxable income of over $12,500 (adjusted for inflation) would be taxed at a 39.6% rate, rather than the current top 37% rate.

 - Trusts and estates would also be taxed on capital gains at a top rate of 25% rather than the current 20% capital gains tax rate.